orientation/orientation/README.md

 - Then go to `Credentials` and `Create a new Client ID`.
 You'll need the app's production URL to complete this step so if you're using the Heroku button, do that first.
 You can use your production URL for the `JavaScript Origins` setting, but make sure to use `http://yourdomain.com/auth/google_oauth2/callback` for in the `Redirect URIs` setting.
 It's a good idea to also add the same URL but with the HTTPS protocol to ensure that if you ever force SSL, Google will still accept the redirect.
 - Don't forget to go update the `GOOGLE_KEY` and `GOOGLE_SECRET` environment variables with the credentials Google gave you when you created your Client ID, otherwise the redirection process will fail.

+### Transactional Emails with Mandrill

+If you enable transactional email notifications with Mandrill, you'll need to create Mandrill templates with names that match the ones listed in our [Mandrill documentation](doc/MANDRILL.md).

 ## Development

 ### Styling